andreasabel/inCode/entry/tries-using-recursion-schemes.md

 abstraction that also happens to be extremely useful for writing industrially rigorous code.

-Tries are a common intermediate-level data type, and recursion-schemes is a common intermediate-level library.
+Tries are a common intermediate-level recursive data type, and recursion-schemes is a common intermediate-level library.
 So, as a fun intermediate-level Haskell project, let's build a trie data type in Haskell based on recursion-schemes, to see what it has to offer!
 The resulting data type will definitely not be a "toy"
 --- it'll be something you can actually use to build meme diagrams of your own!